SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

 #### Chapter 8 BDD and Scenario Tests

-Lets add some arbitrary complexity to our application to simulate a real word buisness demand.
+Lets add some arbitrary complexity to our application to simulate a real word business demand.
 Then we'll see how to leverage Behavior Driven Development (BDD)'s style of testing to easily write some powerful and wide reaching tests.

 For this example let's say we've gotten the following requirements: